We’re all looking forward to warmer weather this summer, but we’re not looking forward to uninvited guests—namely pesky hornets and wasps.

 This brings us to the next topic…how should you empty out a reusable trap?

-We’ve included a few types of traps which can be used several times over, which is awesome from a sustainability standpoint.
+We’ve included a few types of traps that can be used several times over, which is awesome from a sustainability standpoint.
 But how does one go about emptying and cleaning these traps (especially with dangerous stinging pests involved)??

 The process is actually really straightforward: the lid simply screws off, the trap comes apart, and you can clean it out without a problem.
 Just as easily as you put in the attractant liquid, you can hose the trap out with some detergent and water, and it will be as good as new.